Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-14-amazon-s3-security/question-49-s3-bucket-key/s3-bucket-key.md

 ### Description

 This configuration implements the answer to the problem described in `question-49.md`.

-The solution to manage the increasing cost of AWS KMS request for a S3 bucket, which is configured with SSE-KMS, is to enable S3 Bucket Keys for server-side encryption with AWS KMS.
+A company has a S3 bucket which is configured with AWS SSE-KMS as the default encryption.
+This lead to a rising cost for AWS KMS as the company users frequently access object in the bucket.
+To manage the cost we must enable S3 bucket Key for the S3 bucket so that S3 uses the bucket key to generate data key to encrypt each new object and not having to make request to KMS Service for encryption key each time.

 ### Operation